ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 }
 ```

-### 3.4.
+### 3.5.
 CORS Configuration
-Spring's `CorsConfigurationSource` allows us to fine tune `CorsConfiguration` for as many path-matchers as we like:
+Spring's `CorsConfigurationSource` allows us to fine tune `CorsConfiguration` for as many path-matchers as we like.
+Let's parse our configuration properties to create such a CORS configuration source:
 ```java
 private CorsConfigurationSource corsConfigurationSource(SpringAddonsSecurityProperties addonsProperties) {
     final var source = new UrlBasedCorsConfigurationSource();